approov/quickstart-android-java-retrofit/REFERENCE.md

 This throws `ApproovException` if the there was a problem obtaining a signature.

 ## FetchSecureString
-Fetches a [secure string](https://approov.io/docs/latest/approov-usage-documentation/#secure-strings) with the given `key`, when `newDef` is `null`.
+Fetches a [secure string](https://approov.io/docs/latest/approov-usage-documentation/#secure-strings) with the given `key` if `newDef` is `null`.
+Returns `null` if the `key` secure string is not defined.
 If `newDef` is not `null` then a secure string for the particular app instance may be defined.
 In this case the new value is returned as the secure string.
 Use of an empty string for `newDef` removes the string entry.
 Note that the returned string should NEVER be cached by your app, you should call this function when it is needed.

 ```Java
 String fetchSecureString(String key, String newDef) throws ApproovException